-There is level access for people who use wheelchairs and those with pushchairs through a ramped access to a side door.
-Car parking spaces, including those for blue badge holders, are available in a car park near the practice.
+There is level access for people who use wheelchairs and those with pushchairs.
+There is roadside car parking in the area near the practice.

-The dental team includes five dentists, eight qualified dental nurses including the practice manager, one trainee dental nurse, one dental hygienist and three receptionists.
-The practice has five treatment rooms, three of which are on the ground floor.
+The dental team includes one specialist orthodontist, two orthodontist therapists, four qualified dental nurses, one trainee dental nurse, three receptionists and the practice manager.
+The practice has two treatment rooms which are both on the ground floor.

-The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Holland House Dental Care is the practice manager.
+The registered manager at West Bridgford Orthodontic Centre is the practice manager

-On the day of inspection, we collected 49 CQC comment cards filled in by patients and spoke with two other patients.
+On the day of inspection, we collected 18 CQC comment cards filled in by patients and spoke with two other patients.

-During the inspection we spoke with one dentist, four qualified dental nurses, two receptionists and the practice manager.
+During the inspection we spoke with one orthodontist, four dental nurses, two orthodontic therapists, two receptionists and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open: Monday: from 9am to 5.30pm, Tuesday: from 8.30am to 5pm, Wednesday: from 9am to 8pm, Thursday: from 9am to 8pm, Friday: from 9am to 5pm, Saturday and Sunday: Closed.
+The practice is open: Monday and Tuesday: from 8am to 7pm, Wednesday and Thursday: from 8am to 5pm Friday: from 8am to 3pm.
+The practice is closed Saturday and Sunday.